-When choosing a basket, always opt for smaller rather than larger.
-Why?
-Because they're less expensive to fill, and a big basket scantily-filled looks sad.
+When choosing a basket, always opt for a smaller rather than a larger basket.
+They’re less expensive to fill, and a big basket scantily filled looks sad.
 The better option is to go with a small basket and fill it to the gills.

-- Wrap the bottom and inside sides of a sturdy cardboard box with pretty wrapping paper and use that as your ‘basket’.
+- Cardboard Box.
+Wrap the bottom and inside sides of a sturdy cardboard box with pretty wrapping paper and use that as your ‘basket’.
 I’d opt for square boxes, like the ones in which flowers are delivered, as the shape feels more suited to the task.
-But that's me.